WileTheCoyote/EmailJanitorApp/README.md

   If you want to change or run the .spec file to create your own stand-alone app:

       - First go to http://www.pyinstaller.org and download pyisntaller 3.2
-      - Then move PyInstaller-3.2 directory to this directory
+      - Move PyInstaller-3.2 directory to this directory
-      - Move files from this directory to PyInstaller-3.2 directory
+      - Put files from this directory into PyInstaller-3.2
-      - use '''pyinstaller outlookAppGUI.spec''' to create stand-alone app
+      - Use ```py pyinstaller outlookAppGUI.spec``` command to create stand-alone app